What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Research Design

 The original survey was conducted in 2022, with the West Point survey conducted in 2025.
-Though these are three years apart, they are appropriate for comparison for the following three reasons.
+Though three years apart, the surveys are appropriate for comparison for the following three reasons.
 First, the ability to respondents to complete the task does not change across the time period, because the airplane identification task, the core of the experiment, is static and not dependent on technological knowledge.
-Second, while LLMs are in the news and dominate AI conversations in elite populations, it's less clear there has been substantial change among the average person, especially outside the United States.
-Third, the most important different between the West Point and general public samples has to do with the training that the West Point cadets get, which does not skew the results of the general public sample in any way from being older.
-Even if over time knowledge of AI has grown a bit, the average person would still be in the early stages of knowledge from a Dunning-Kruger perspective, meaning we would not expect anything different today from a general public sample \citep{horowitzkahnisq}.
+Second, while LLMs are in the news and dominate AI conversations in elite populations, it's less clear there has been substantial change for the average person, especially outside the United States.
+Third, the most important different between the West Point and general public samples has to do with the training that the West Point cadets get, which does not skew the results of the general public sample from being older.
+Even if over time knowledge of AI has grown somewhat, the average person would still be in the early stages of knowledge from a Dunning-Kruger perspective, meaning we would not expect anything different today from a general public sample \citep{horowitzkahnisq}.
 After all, most people use AI today without realizing it \citep{maese}.
-Thus, there are not any systematic bias reasons that mean we cannot compare the two samples.
+Thus, there are not any systematic biases that mean we cannot compare the samples.